Beverly Hills High School: In popular culture

 In the 1946 film It's a Wonderful Life, George (James Stewart) and Mary (Donna Reed) are dancing at the Bedford Falls High graduation party, in reality the gym of Beverly Hills High School.

 Beverly Hills High School has been featured in many films and TV shows, either as part of the plot or as a filming location, including Clueless, Real Women Have Curves, Whatever It Takes, The Bachelor and the Bobby-Soxer, and It's a Wonderful Life.
 A major scene of It's a Wonderful Life was filmed in Beverly's unique "Swim Gym," perhaps the only gymnasium that has a basketball court that can split open to reveal a recreational-sized, 25 yd swimming pool.
-The gym in Beverly Hills High was also used in the video for boy band NLT's That Girl.

-The front of Beverly High was shown in a short clip of Nickelback's music video for their song "Rockstar", although it only shows the part that reads "Hills High School" (the "Beverly" portion was cut off).
-The school was also in the cartoon show Totally Spies!, and it was often called "Bev High" for short.

-The book series The A-List follows a group of privileged teenagers and young adults from Beverly Hills, many of them who attend Beverly Hills High School and come from entertainment families and are known for their pro-activity.

-Initially, the producers of the 1990s television drama Beverly Hills, 90210 wanted the show to be set at Beverly Hills High School, and the show to be filmed on Beverly's campus.
-The Beverly Hills school board declined both requests.
-So, the TV producers created the fictional "West Beverly Hills High School" (or "West Beverly") and the show was filmed at Torrance High School, in Torrance, California.
-"West Beverly" is a clear reference to Beverly, because Beverly's campus is located on the western border of Beverly Hills.
-However, the real Beverly is mentioned throughout the first three seasons of the show, alongside the fictional "West Beverly" High.

-In a 2010 episode of the reality competition cooking show Hell's Kitchen, the titular restaurant hosts Beverly's prom.

-The fictional school East Beverly Hills High School was in the book series The Privileged Life.
+When Giants Collide is a 2007 documentary about the school's wrestling program, directed and produced by Christina Fulton.